 SCE: Critical Thesis

 The English Department sees the thesis option for fulfilling the Senior Capstone Experience as a privilege.
-Therefore, it is vital that the student wishing to pursue this option demonstrate sufficient preparation though coursework, have a good working knowledge of the topic proposed, and show evidence of strong research and writing skills.
+Therefore, it is vital that the student demonstrate sufficient preparation though coursework, have a good working knowledge of the topic proposed, and show evidence of strong research and writing skills.

-A student who chooses to write a thesis can use an essay written in a particular course as the foundation for further development into a thesis.
+A student writing a thesis can use an essay written in a particular course as the foundation for further development into a thesis.
 A student electing to write a thesis must show initiative by conducting preliminary research to develop an appropriate topic.
 The completed thesis should demonstrate the student’s ability to interpret literary texts and support the interpretation with secondary critical sources.

-Each member of the English faculty may limit his or her Senior Capstone Experience students to six, thus students who elect to pursue a thesis may not have their choice of advisors.
+Each member of the English faculty may limit his or her Senior Capstone Experience students to six, thus students may not have their choice of advisors.
+If their first choice of advisor is not possible, students must select an alternative period to study.

 Once completed, and approved by the individual faculty member who has agreed to direct the thesis, the proposal must be sent electronically to the chair of the department, who will bring it to the entire department for its consideration.